Seruyan Regency: History

-Administrative Districts
+Administrative districts

 At the 2010 Census, Seruyan Regency consisted of five districts (kecamatan), but subsequently each of these districts was split in two.
-The consequent ten districts are tabulated below with their areas and population totals from the 2010 Census and the 2020 Census, together with the official estimate as at mid 2021.
-The table also includes the location of the district's administrative centre, the number of administrative villages (rural desa and urban kelurahan) in each district, and its postal codes.
+The consequent ten districts are tabulated below with their areas and population totals from the 2010 Census and the 2020 Census, together with the official estimate as at mid 2024.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (a total of 97 rural desa and 3 urban kelurahan), and its postal codes.

-Note: (a) the 2010 population of this new District is included in the figure for the district immediately preceding it in the table.
+Note: (a) including 2 kelurahan - Kuala Pembuang I and Kuala Pembuang II. (b) the 2010 population of this new District is included in the figure for the district immediately preceding it in the table. (c) including one kelurahan - Rantau Pulut.

 Transports

 The regency is served by the Seruyan Kuala Pembuang Airport (IATA: KLP).